The Definitive List Of Bench Press Mistakes

 It is a core component of any sensible strength building routine, and there is nothing like hitting a new max.

-So go back to the gym, implement some of these suggestions, and you’ll be breaking through those plateaus in no time!
+So next time you bench press, implement some of these suggestions, and you’ll be breaking through those plateaus in no time!